Amey-Thakur/HUMAN-MACHINE-INTERACTION-AND-HUMAN-MACHINE-INTERACTION-LAB/README.md

 | 5 | [HMI Module - 5](MEGA%20NOTES/HMI_Module-5.pdf) | Usability engineering metrics |
 | 6 | [HMI Module - 6](MEGA%20NOTES/HMI_Module-6.pdf) | Advanced user interfaces |

+> [!NOTE]
+> **COVID-19 Impact**: This coursework was completed during the COVID-19 pandemic.
+While this section contains the **complete set** of comprehensive notes curated by Mega Satish, the signature "The Wall" collaborative study sessions (typically documented with photos) could not be conducted due to the nationwide lockdown.
+This section therefore focuses solely on the digitized study materials, as movement restrictions prevented the in-person collaboration required for "The Wall" sessions.

 ---